This course deals with the finite element method and its applications to practical problems in Infrastructure and Civil engineering.

 Intended learning outcomes

-The course will treat both theoretical and more applied aspects of FEM-modelling.
-In addition to knowledge in beam theory give the course also a necessary specialisation in structural mechanics.
+The course will treat both theoretical and more applied FEM modeling aspects.
+The course also provides the necessary knowledge above the beam theory in structural mechanics.
 An important goal of the course is to teach students to use a commercial FEM program by analyzing practical problems.

-After the course, the students should be able to:
+After completing the course the students shall be able to

 Literature and preparations

 The students should be approved in courses that correspond to the following courses: